expo/expo/docs/versions/unversioned/sdk/screen-orientation.md

 ### `Expo.ScreenOrientation.allow(orientation)`

-Change allowed screen orientations
+Allow a screen orientation.
+You can call this function multiple times with multiple orientations to allow multiple orientations.

 #### Arguments

--   **orientation (_string_)** -- The allowed orientations.
+-   **orientation (_string_)** -- The allowed orientation.
 See the Orientation enum for possible values.

 #### Example